 Fellowship Training Overview

 The CI training program is 2 years long.
-CI differs from more traditional fellowship programs in that, rather than developing expertise in a specific field of medicine trainees develop expertise in both technical and clinical domains that is relevant in any care setting.
-The curriculum is focused on developing knowledge of the health system, clinical decision-making, health information systems, and the leadership skills necessary to effect the improvement of clinical care.
-Trainees will develop clinical competencies through diverse experiential learning and strong didactic teaching.
-They will be integrated into the sponsoring institution’s informatics team and will gain the expertise to implement and manage clinical information systems to support safe, effective, and efficient patient care.
-Our graduates will be clinical innovators, accomplished scholars, effective collaborators, and physician leaders.
+CI differs from more traditional fellowship programs in that, rather than developing expertise in a specific field of medicine, trainees develop expertise in domains that are relevant across care settings.
+The curriculum is focused on developing knowledge of the health system, health information systems, and applied informatics.
+Fellows also develop leadership skills as they put their informatics work into practice.

 The Core Longitudinal CI Rotation forms the “backbone” of the CI fellowship program.
 This 2-year longitudinal assignment allows the CI fellow to practice clinical informatics with mentorship and supervision appropriate to the fellows’ level of knowledge and skill, to provide educational experiences that would not be as well-suited to block rotations.
-The fellow will have the opportunity to participate and learn from ongoing CI experiences including IT planning, implementation, and maintenance activities; participation in communication and decision-making through standing committees; serving as a liaison and consultant to clinicians and IT personnel; teaching medical students and clinicians about clinical informatics; assisting with IT user training; and working with our quality and safety team.
-The fellow will learn about and participate in initiatives in inpatient clinical informatics, ambulatory clinical informatics, quality improvement, IT leadership, and IT security and privacy.
-Other rotations include Introduction to Health System Information Technology, Clinical Decision Support, Analytics and Reporting, Telemedicine and a broad range of electives.
+Other rotations include Introduction to Health System Information Technology, Clinical Decision Support, Analytics and Reporting, and Telemedicine.